Lego Recycling Australia ♻️: Who doesn’t love Legos, right? Kids and adults alike still play with this worldwide popular toy today.

 You might be wondering “What makes Lego so famous?”
 Well, I’m here to share just that.
 Kids and adults both love Lego.
 It doesn’t matter what age you are – you just love them so much!

-Kids started using Lego – as one of their first toys – and then graduate on to more complex plastic shapes.
+Kids started using Lego – as one of their first toys – and then graduated to more complex plastic shapes.
 Luckily, the Lego company made much more complex Lego pieces for adults to work on.
 From the Star Wars Millennium Falcon to even the Taj Mahal, there are so many set pieces that you can choose from to challenge your brain.

 Second, they are a much better alternative for kids to play than video games.
 What would you rather choose as a parent, a video game where some of them promote violence or an educational toy that challenges and improves your child’s brain?